NATO procurement: a guide for Finnish companies

 Narrow specialization can open doors even for small companies.
 A unique technology or service not available elsewhere commands attention.
 Norway's Kongsberg received an NSM missile order from the U.S. Navy through specialization, and Teledyne FLIR Norway delivers Black Hornet nano-UAVs to the U.S. Army.
 One industry expert recommends startups develop a successful commercial product first, then adapt it for military use — rather than entering the defense market from scratch.

-7Innovation programs
+8Innovation programs

-The NATO Innovation Fund is a €1 billion venture capital fund investing in early-stage startups developing dual-use technologies.
-22 NATO member states participate, with a target of €57 million per year over 15 years.
+The NATO Innovation Fund (NIF) is an independent €1 billion venture capital fund established by 24 Allies, investing in companies developing dual-use technologies.
+It invests roughly two-thirds directly in early-stage startups and growth companies and about one-third in other deep-tech funds.
 Technology focus areas include AI, big data, quantum technologies, autonomy, biotechnology, novel materials, energy, propulsion, and space technology.
 This is one of the most accessible NATO entry points for deep-tech startups.

 The EU's European Defence Fund (EDF) provides €7.9 billion (2022–2027) for collaborative R&D projects requiring participants from at least three EU member states.
 SMEs are favored, with 4–8% of funding reserved for disruptive technologies.
 The EU has also designated its Hub for EU Defence Innovation (HEDI) to test and evaluate cutting-edge dual-use technologies, and created a €500 million Short-Term EU Instrument for Common Defence Procurement.